ln-dev7/next-shadcn-firebase-auth-boilerplate/README.md

+## Next Shadcn Firebase Auth Boilerplate

--> This is a Boilerplate that uses NEXTJS - SHADCNUI - REACT HOOK FORM - ZOD - FIREBASE to create an authentication system.
+This is a Boilerplate that uses NEXTJS - SHADCNUI - REACT HOOK FORM - ZOD - FIREBASE to create an authentication system.

--> You must therefore create your firebase project at home and fill in this information :
+You must therefore create your firebase project at home and fill in this information :

 ```
 NEXT_PUBLIC_FIREBASE_API_KEY="xxx"